PK

 result := UTL_RAW.function(arg1, arg2, ...);

 However, the function can also be used as a component in a PL/SQL expression.
-For example, the function takes two characters strings, Hello and world!, converts them to raw message data with UTL_RAW
+For example, the function takes two characters strings, Hello and world!, converts them to raw message data with UTL_RAW.CAST_TO_RAW, concatenates them with UTL_RAW.CONCAT, and uses the gateway to send them to a WebSphere MQ queue.
+The same message is retrieved from the queue, converted to a character data type with UTL_RAW.CAST_TO_VARCHAR2, and then printed.

 Syntax